CommerceExperts/searchhub-docs/docs/search-collector.rst

    Our tracking script is capable of reading javascript objects to obtain the necessary data.
    To find out more about tracking customizations, just contact us directly or look for a hint in the documentation.

-..
-   TODO mention the sr is the foundation

 User Story
 ##########